david-read-iii/Stopwatch/README.md

 # Android Studio Stopwatch Tutorial
-Source code from the Android Development Workshop.
-Is a simple stopwatch with controls to start, stop, and reset it.
+Source code from the Android Development Workshop by David Read.
+Note, some source code is adapted from Code in Flow's stopwatch tutorial.
+Their source code can be found at https://codinginflow.com/tutorials/android/chronometer.
+This is a simple stopwatch with controls to start, stop, and reset it.
 It also has some basic styles applied to some of the user interface elements.